-ART.
-III.
-"I do vow and swear true obedience to the bishop of Rome: and all other things likewise do I undoubtedly receive and confess, which are delivered, defined, and declared by the sacred canons and general councils, especially the holy council of Trent: and withal I condemn, reject, and accurse all things that are contrary hereunto; and all heresies whatsoever, condemned, rejected, and accursed by the church.
-And this true Catholic faith I will maintain inviolate to the last gasp; and I will take care of those who shall be under me, or such as I shall have charge over in my calling, to be holden, taught, or preached, to the uttermost of my power.
-This I promise, vow, and swear.
-So God he help me, and his holy gospel."
+3. Art.
+I do vow and swear true obedience to the Bishop of Rome, and all other things likewise do I undoubtingly receive and confess, which are delivered, defined and declared by the sacred Canons and General Councils, especially the holy Council of Trent; and withal I condemn, reject and accurse all things that are contrary hereunto; and all Heresses whatsoever condemned, rejected, and accursed by the Church.
+And this true Catholick Faith I will maintain inviolate to the last gasp; and I will take care of those which shall be under me, or such as I shall have charge over in my calling, to be bolden, saught taught or preached to the uttermost of my power; this I promise, vow and

+(mear; So God he help me, and his holy Gospel.

-Thus the bow is bent, and the arrow upon the string, to shoot through the heart of the scripture.
-The foundations of the prophets and apostles must be cast down, or else Babel will fall: there is the origin of these and such-like outrageous reproaches upon the oracles of the blessed God.
-"Pass over to the isles of Chittim;" go to Kedar: did ever any nation do this to their oracles?
-(Jer. ii.
-10.)
-Did the Pagans ever do such indignities to the dictates of their Druids or their Brachmans [Bramins]? or the Turks, to their Alcoran?
+Thus the Bow is bent, and the Arrow upon the string to shoot through the heart of the Scripture, the soundations of the Prophets and Apostles must be cast down, or else Babel will fall; there is the origine of these and such like out-ragious reproaches upon the Oracles of the blessed God: Pass over to the Isles of Chittim, go to Kedar; Did ever any Nation do this to their Oracles?
+Did the Pagans ever do such indignities to the dictates of their Druides? or their Brachmans? or the Turks to their Alchoran?

-This controversy, then, Whether the people of God should read and hear the word of God; (which would make a man wonder that ever such a question should be moved; the duty being so solemnly enjoined, the practice of it so necessary, the fruit of it so profitable; which made David wiser than his enemies, than his teachers, than the aged, [and was] better to him than all treasures, "sweeter than the honeycomb;") I say, This controversy [I] shall, through God's assistance, discuss, and deliver you my thoughts upon it, from I Thess. v.
-27: that is my text.
+This Controversie then, whether the People of God should read and hear the Word of God, (which would make a man wonder that ever such a question should be moved, the duty being so solemnly enjoyined, the practice of it so necessary, the fruit of it so profitable, which made David wifer than his Enemies, than his Teachers, than the Aged, better to him than all treasures, sweeter than the boney-comb.)
+I say this Controversie shall through Gods assistance discuss and deliver you my thoughts upon it from the 1 Thess.
+5.27. that is my Text.

-I charge you by the Lord that this epistle be read unto all the holy brethren.-1 Thessalonians v.
-27.
+1 Thes.
+5.27.
+I charge you by the Lord that this Epistle be read to all the holy Brethren.

-This text is a constitution scriptural, one of the true canons of the apostles; directly opposite to the constitutions of the pope, and the canons of the council of Trent, as we shall see by-and-by.
-It may be resolved into these parts:-
+This Text is a Constitution Scriptural, one of the true Canons of the Apostles, directly opposite to the Constitutions of the Pope, and the Canons of the Council of Trent, as we shall see by and by.
+It may be resolved into these parts;